 Remember to wear gloves when handling potentially contaminated items and wash your hands thoroughly after handling lead materials.

-Contact REHS at any time if you are unsure about the procedure or require assistance.
+Contact REHS at (848) 445-2550 if you are unsure about the above procedure or require assistance.